BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

     return tophat
 ```

-One of the main benefits of python is that you don't need to write a lot of code if you are doing things that are common, which is why to apply a tophat filter we can also just use scikit image to apply a tophat filter!
+One of the main benefits of python is that you don't need to write a lot of code if you are doing things that are common, which is why to apply a top-hat filter we can also just use [scikit image](https://scikit-image.org/) to apply a top-hat filter!
 The downside is that there are usually some peculiarities with the prepackaged code.
-In scikit image for some filters we need a structuring element.
-Basically what this is is a 2d (or 3d if we are processing 3d images) matrix filled with 1 where the filter should be applied and 0 otherwise.
-The filters need this as a parameter to know how to apply the filter.
+In scikit image for some filters we need a [structuring element](https://homepages.inf.ed.ac.uk/rbf/HIPR2/strctel.htm).
+Basically, this is a 2d (or 3d if we are processing 3d images) matrix filled with 1 where the filter should take a pixel into account and 0 otherwise.
+The filters need this as a parameter to know how to apply the filter spatially.
 Now let's generate one to see what it looks like:

 ```python